 The first step is for the employee and their manager to have a meaningful conversation to discuss possible flexible working options.
-The next step is for the employee to submit a request using the SESLHD Flexible work practice (FWP) / Temporary individual rostering arrangement (TIRA) form or a Remote working request form through SARA.
+The next step is for the employee to submit a request using the SESLHD Flexible work practice (FWP) / Temporary individual rostering arrangement (TIRA) form or a Flexible Work Arrangement request form through SARA.